isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

   where open ≤-Reasoning
 ```

-Don't be afraid to introduce helper modules that put a specific spin on more
+Don't feel afraid to introduce helper modules that put a specific spin on more
 general notions.
 Their judicious use can dramatically improve the developer
 experience, whether the developer be you or a user of your library.